Adshir enables real-time ray tracing on mobile devices

 In the Unity-based demo, a dancer stands in a dark hall with a variety of fully ray-traced light sources coming in from the windows and bouncing around the environment, which includes a number of curved mirrors.
 Remez said the software runs 1,000 times faster than other ray-tracing solutions.

 In the past, real-time ray tracing has been held back by the fundamental limitations of the compute power.
-Moreover, connected-compute devices, smartphones and smart glasses applications for AR/VR, are price sensitive and run under severely restricted performance and power budgets.
-In most cases, AR and virtual reality applications are still constrained to an in-door environment with room-lighting coupled with a high-end expensive central processing unit (CPU) and graphics processing unit (GPU).
+Moreover, connected-compute devices, smartphones, and smart glasses applications for AR/VR are price sensitive and run under severely restricted performance and power budgets.
+In most cases, AR and virtual reality applications are still constrained to an indoor environment with room lighting coupled with a high-end expensive central processing unit (CPU) and graphics processing unit (GPU).

 Adshir has worked on developing proprietary software algorithms for more than five years.
 It was started by computer graphics expert Reuven Bakalash in 2014.
-The company has build a ray-tracing engine that does not require “huge preprocessed traversal trees, nor require big, fast memory and storage.”
+The company has built a ray-tracing engine that does not require “huge preprocessed traversal trees, nor require big, fast memory and storage.”

 “There’s a tremendous amount happening in computer graphics,” said Jon Peddie, analyst at Jon Peddie Research, in an interview with VentureBeat.
 “Real-time ray tracing has been the holy grail of computer graphics, going all the way back to 1981.
 We have talked about it for decades.
-Adshir has come up with a clever way to accelerate ray-tracing – the first major algorithm development in along time that not only speeds things up but uses less power.”
+Adshir has come up with a clever way to accelerate ray tracing — the first major algorithm development in a long time that not only speeds things up but uses less power.”

 The Adshir demo can run on a battery-popwered laptop with a Core i7 processor, a mobile GPU, and Unity 3D running on Windows.
 It runs at 120 frames per second, has 10 reflective mirrors, glossy reflections, and 250,000 Tri 5 light sources.
 But Remez said that Adshir will demo the same software running on a Meta AR headset at Siggraph.